 - Potential counterparties are proposed by the Portfolio Manager during the quarterly Broker Committee meetings or at ad hoc meetings.
-Subject to the approval of the committee in principal, the proposing Portfolio Manager will complete and submit the 'Broker Approval Form' which will be reviewed by Risk and Compliance who if satisfied, will provide formal sign-off. - Existing brokers are also reviewed to be re-confirmed or not, according to specific reasons and particularly when the counterparty is no longer able to provide best execution. - Minutes of the meeting and an updated list of authorised counterparties with their ratings will be prepared by a secretary designated by the committee.
+Subject to the approval of the committee in principal, the proposing Portfolio Manager will complete and submit the 'Broker Approval Form' which will be reviewed by Risk and Compliance who if satisfied, will provide formal sign-off.
+This process also includes the new platform and types of blockchains used for crypto trading.
+For this type of selection, Cybersecurity, reputational risk and anti-fraud criteria will be taken into account in addition to the existing Know Your Business and risk analysis criteria. - Existing brokers are also reviewed to be re-confirmed or not, according to specific reasons and particularly when the counterparty is no longer able to provide best execution. - Minutes of the meeting and an updated list of authorised counterparties with their ratings will be prepared by a secretary designated by the committee.
 Both will then be circulated to Portfolio Management, Middle Office Supervision, Risk, Compliance and to the COO.
 The minutes and the list will be archived at: G:\Risk\Broker committee. - At the end of each year, equity brokers may be grouped according to ratings. - The committee may determine a target allocation of future volumes in percentage of each group. - As a recommendation, but not an obligation, during the year, Portfolio Management would try to allocate volumes according to this target.

 4.4.1.
-Brokers and Execution Venues
+Brokers, Execution Venues and platforms

 TOBAM selects the Brokers for each Instrument Class that it believes will enable it to obtain on a consistent basis the best possible result when it executes orders on behalf of its clients.
+TOBAM selects the appropriate platform to obtain the crypto asset or trade on the exchange.

 In order to do so, TOBAM conducts a Brokers Committee meeting on a regular basis.